exakat/php-dictionary/dictionary/tcp.ini.rst

 + Error checking: it includes error-checking mechanisms to detect and retransmit lost or corrupted data.
 This contributes to the protocol's reliability.
 + Sequencing: it numbers each data packet so that the receiving device can reorder them and ensure that the data is delivered in the correct order.

 TCP is commonly used for applications that require high reliability and accurate delivery of data, such as web browsing, file transfers, and email.
-It operates at the transport layer of the OSI model and works in conjunction with the Internet Protocol (IP), which operates at the network layer.
+It operates at the transport layer of the OSI model and works in conjunction with the Internet Protocol, which operates at the network layer.
 Together, TCP/IP provides a robust and standardized framework for communication over the Internet.

 `Documentation <https://en.wikipedia.org/wiki/Transmission_Control_Protocol>`__